Course No. 9025

 After reading Chapter 14, participants will be able to:

-4. Specify the reasons for using an irrevocable life insurance trust in an estate plan identifying trust considerations and the differences between deferred and private annuities.
+- Identify the pros and cons of the various types of insurance policies, specify the reasons for using an irrevocable life insurance trust in an estate plan, and differentiate deferred and private annuities.

-5. Determine what constitutes entity purchase and cross-purchase buy-sell agreements, recognizing tax and legal advantages.
+- Determine what constitutes entity purchase and cross-purchase buy-sell agreements recognizing tax and legal advantages.

 At the start of Chapter 15, participants should identify the following topics for study: